pixie-io/blog.px.dev/content/blog/e2e-encryption/index.md

 <svg title="This is how a client interacts with Pixie after enabling end-to-end encryption." src='after-e2e.svg' />
 :::

 The client generates an asymmetric keypair and sends the public key with any requests for data.
 Telemetry data is encrypted with the given public key on the cluster.
 It remains encrypted from the moment it leaves the cluster until it reaches the client.

 The asymmetric keypairs are intentionally ephemeral and generated at client creation time and rotated across sessions.
 This lack of reuse of keys allows an additional layer of protection from any accidentally leaked private keys.

 We encrypt all telemetry data.
-Other message fields currently remain unencrypted within the Proxy and are used by the Proxy to make routing decisions.
+Other message fields currently remain unencrypted within the proxy and are used by the proxy to make routing decisions.

 ## Summary

 Once we identified the various client libraries we wanted to use, implementing E2E encryption was straightforward.
 Check out the commits below for implementation details:
 * [commit #1](https://github.com/pixie-io/pixie/commit/d36d56b2e549038a59625525d20c5510f1e79ddf): Add encryption support to the **Golang Server**
 * [commit #2](https://github.com/pixie-io/pixie/commit/86237e511154e46d644086276fb103038d8d96e0): Add key creation & decryption support to the **JavaScript UI**
 * [commit #3](https://github.com/pixie-io/pixie/commit/079ad7d482d89e7349c930466721a00a70f01d1d): Add key creation & decryption support to the **Golang API**